-The Natixis Family Park at the BeanTown festival will transform Carter Playground on Columbus Avenue with activities including inflatables, face painting, and an instrument petting zoo staffed by Berklee professionals.
-The park also hosts KidsJam, an interactive program led by Berklee’s Music Education department, introducing young children to a variety of musical activities, including singing and sound exploration, playing rhythm instruments, and creating, listening, and responding to music.
+The Natixis Family Park at the BeanTown festival transformed Carter Playground on Columbus Avenue with activities including inflatables, face painting, and an instrument petting zoo staffed by Berklee professionals.
+The park also hosted KidsJam, an interactive program led by Berklee’s Music Education department, introducing young children to a variety of musical activities, including singing and sound exploration, playing rhythm instruments, and creating, listening, and responding to music.

 The Berklee BeanTown Jazz Festival also features a variety of vendor booths offering foods and crafts from all over the world.

-Discover Roxbury's High Notes of Jazz Roxbury Walk is offering tours throughout the day for a nominal fee, exploring the area around the Berklee BeanTown Jazz Festival.
+Discover Roxbury's High Notes of Jazz Roxbury Walk offered tours throughout the day for a nominal fee, exploring the area around the Berklee BeanTown Jazz Festival.
 The site was once the epicenter of music, food, and nightlife for Boston's jazz community during the 1930s through 1950s.
-Tours will be organized from the Discover Roxbury booth at the festival.
+Tours were organized from the Discover Roxbury booth at the festival.

 Berklee College of Music, for the fifth year, is the proud recipient of a grant from the National Endowment for the Arts (NEA) to support the Berklee BeanTown Jazz Festival and its theme.
 In awarding the prestigious Art Works grant to Berklee, the NEA cited the festival as a celebration of Boston’s diversity as reflected in the attendees, music, food, and crafts.